 In a large pan, crumble the tofu and sautee in olive oil with taco seasoning or chili powder until lightly golden brown and coated with spices.

 Transfer the sautéed tofu to a large bowl and add approximately 1/2 cup enchilada sauce and half of the cheese.
 Combine well.

 In the bottom of a baking pan or casserole dish, spread a thin layer (about 1/4 cup) of enchilada sauce.

 Place a few spoonfuls of the tofu mixture in each flour tortilla.
 Roll up and place in baking dish, stacking each enchilada closely.

 Pour the remaining enchilada sauce over the tortillas in the pan and sprinkle the rest of the cheese on top.

-Bake your tofu enchiladas for 20-25 minutes, or until done.
+Bake your tofu enchiladas for 20 to 25 minutes, or until done.